 U.S. State Bar Eligibility

-New York and California operate a relatively open policy in permitting foreign law graduates or lawyers to sit their bar examinations and do not impose restrictions to admission on grounds of nationality or residence.
+New York and California specifically operate a relatively open policy in permitting foreign law graduates or lawyers to sit their bar examination and do not impose restrictions to admission on grounds of nationality or residence.

 Candidates are not required to learn and recite case law or statutory provisions, which is a real advantage for candidates who did not get a J.D. in the United States.
 Exams are designed to test candidates’ ability to think like a lawyer.
 Candidates are required to know the legal rule and how it should be properly applied to a hypothetical problem situation.

 Always confirm eligibility with the applicable board of law examiners before enrolling in a U.S. bar exam preparation course.

 California Bar Exam Eligibility

 If you are a qualified lawyer in any country, you can sit for the California Bar Exam; you still have some other requirements to fulfill but your foreign license is a shortcut in the application process.
 If you have a law degree but are not licensed, you may qualify to sit for the bar if you complete an LL.M. with at least 20 credits at an ABA or California accredited school.